sahrmashivam1830/Codsoft/README.md

 7. Ignoring common words or stop words.
 8. Providing statistics like the number of unique words or the frequency of each word.
 9. Implementing input validation to handle empty inputs or file errors.
-10. Adding a graphical user interface (GUI) for a more user-friendly experience
+10. Adding a graphical user interface (GUI) for a more user-friendly experience.

-TASK 4
+ TASK 4 (Main.java)
-ATM INTERFACE(main.java)
+ :ATM INTERFACE
 1.Create a class to represent the ATM machine.
 2. Design the user interface for the ATM, including options such as withdrawing, depositing, and checking the balance.